speechbrain/speechbrain/speechbrain/YAML.md

     kernel_size: (3, 3)
 ```

-Finally, you can make references to nodes that are not just scalars.
+Finally, you can make references to nodes that are objects, not just scalars.

 ```yaml
 block_index: 1